What is mid-substance Achilles Tendinopathy?

 The wound is closed with dissolvable stitches.
 Your ankle will be protected in a plaster cast or boot.

 You will be touch weight-bearing for the first 2 weeks.
 Once the wound has healed, you can start fully weight bearing in the boot.
-The boot is kept on for a total of 6 weeks to allow for the tendon to fully heal.
+The boot is kept on for a total of 4 to 6 weeks to allow for the tendon to fully heal.